TeknooSoftware/jenkins-php-api/README.md

 #### Package Installation

-To begin utilizing Jenkins PHP API, you can install it using [Composer](http://getcomposer.org):
+To begin utilizing Jenkins Management for PHP, you can install it using [Composer](http://getcomposer.org):

 ```bash
 # Once composer is installed, you can require it within your project.